 They promote close bonds with healthy family and friends

-They use a style of interaction which is open, honest and focused on you.
+They use a style of interaction that is open, honest, and focused on you.

 They encourage you to have supportive relationships.

 They appreciate and encourage you to volunteer and participate in community life.

 They assist you in accessing resources that move you toward independence

 They have high and realistic expectations for you and support your success.